A deep learning-based remaining useful life prediction approach for bearings: Degradation indicator training and RUL prediction algorithm

-To demonstrate the generality of our proposed RUL estimation framework, bearing2 operates under different external load and rotational speed are analyzed.
-Bearing2\_2 is used for training, and the final trained CNN model is obtained without changing any hyper-parameters and architecture of those values in Table \ref{tb:CNNpara}.
+To demonstrate the generality of our proposed RUL estimation framework, other test bearings (i.e, bearing2\_4 and bearing2\_6) that operates undergoing a different external load and rotational speed are analyzed.
+Bearing2\_2 is used for training, and the trained CNN model is obtained without changing any hyper-parameters and the architecture of model in Table \ref{tb:CNNpara}.
 We just fine-tune the $\epsilon$-SVR forecasting model by changing penalty parameter C from 5.09 to 7.09, resulting in 5.75\% and 1.55\% $E_r$ for Bearing2\_4 and bearing2\_6, respectively.
-Good RUL prediction results of bearings with different operating conditions indicate the repeatability and robustness of our proposed method, with respect to the hyper parameters of the CNN as well as the architecture of the CNN.
+Good RUL prediction results of bearings with different operating conditions indicate the repeatability and robustness of our proposed method, with respect to the hyper parameters and the architecture of the CNN.

-To further verify the proposed approach, the predicted numerical errors of RULs generated by the proposed method and other published methods are listed and compared in Table \ref{comparison}.
-The other published approaches include a recurrent neural network method based health indicator \cite{guo2017recurrent}, the method proposed by the winner of the IEEE PHM 2012 prognostic \cite{sutrisno2012estimation}, and a convolutional long-short-term memory network method \cite{hinchi2018rolling}, \textsl{etc.}.
-The results of the comparison shown in Table \ref{comparison} confirm that our approach significantly outperforms the referenced methods with an average 3\% $E_{r}$ (average of absolute errors).
+To further verify the proposed approach, the predicted numerical errors of RULs generated by the proposed method and eight published methods are compared and listed in Table \ref{tb:comparison}.
+Other published approaches include a recurrent neural network method based health indicator \cite{guo2017recurrent}, the method proposed by the winner of the IEEE PHM 2012 prognostic \cite{sutrisno2012estimation}, a convolutional long-short-term memory network (LSTM) method \cite{hinchi2018rolling}, and a self-organization Mapping (SOM) method, etc..
+In addition, recent CNN-based approaches, including the frozen convolution and activated memory network (FCAMN) \cite{chen2019real}, multi-scale CNN \cite{zhu2018estimation}, and continuous wavelet transform CNN (CWT-CNN) \cite{yoo2018novel} are also compared.
+The results of the comparison shown in Table \ref{tb:comparison} confirm that our approach significantly outperforms the referenced methods with the highest average score $S_{mean}=0.87$, and the smallest MAE\,=\,46.2 and NRMSE\,=\,0.05.
 In particular, a -0.29\% $E_{r}$ of bearing1\_4 is achieved, owing to a 1s absolute time error.
 This result benefits from a good nonlinear degradation indicator extracted using the HHT method.
-This is different from other approaches shown in Table \ref{comparison}, where the linear time label is usually chosen as the degradation indicator for the underlying bearing system, causing a less accurate prediction time.
 In addition, the CNN is a powerful tool for discovering the hidden pattern of the extracted degradation indicator and the underlying bearing system, further increasing the accuracy of the predicted RUL.